dogs and baby, dogs as easter bunny, dogs and easter, dogs and easter eggs

 Chocolate and Dogs

-Do you consider putting chocolate into dog easter basket?
-If you do not know this already, then here is a public service announcement: Chocolate is toxic to dogs.
-Chocolate isnot a suitable option as Easter dog treats!
+Have you considered putting chocolate into your dog's Easter basket?
+Think again!
+If you do not know this already, then here is a public service announcement: Chocolate is toxic to dogs!
+Chocolate and any products with cacao are not a suitable options for Easter dog treats!

 In addition to caffeine, chocolate contains a chemical called Theobromine.
 Both chemicals speed up the heart rate in dogs as well as stimulate their nervous system.
 Dogs can not metabolize theobromine or caffeine as well as humans can which is what makes them get sick.